How to Get a Doctorate: A Closer Look at Doctoral Degrees

 The largest single expense for doctoral students is tuition, which is based on the number of credits being pursued at any given time.
 Healthcare, fees, and WiFi charges are some of the other expenses that must be funded for each doctoral student.

-The good news is that opportunities to earn money and offset the costs associated with earning a doctorate degree are more prevalent than in undergraduate and master’s programs and can be considerable.
+The good news is that opportunities to earn money and offset the costs associated with earning a doctoral degree are more prevalent than in undergraduate and master’s programs and can be considerable.
 The result can be a net cost for a doctoral degree that is actually relatively low.

 Given the research focus of a Ph.D. candidate’s curriculum, students often have research-related opportunities for paid work.
 Many Ph.D. candidates receive a tuition waiver.
 In some cases, government-funded paid research work may be available.
 Generally speaking, doctoral candidates are also eligible for teaching and research assistantships.